All departments

 The Department of Industrial Relations (DIR) was established in 1927.
 Its mission is to improve working conditions in California & advance opportunities for profitable employment.
 DIR administers & enforces laws on wages, breaks, retaliation, workplace safety & health, apprenticeship & claims for medical care for injured workers.
 DIR includes the Division of Occupational Safety & Health (DOSH), also known as Cal/OSHA.
 The Division of Labor Standards Enforcement (DLSE), also known as the Labor Commissioner’s Office.
 The Division of Workers’ Compensation (DWC), the Division of Apprenticeship Standards (DAS) & the Office of Self-Insurance Programs (OSIP).
 DIR also includes the Commission on Health & Safety & Workers' Compensation (CHSWC), the Occupational Safety & Health Standards Board (OSHSB), the Occupational Safety & Health Appeals Board (OSHAB), the Workers' Compensation Appeals Board (WCAB), the California Apprenticeship Council & the Interagency Advisory Committee on Apprenticeship

-Topics: Businesses, Jobs and unemployment, State info and laws
+Topics: Businesses, Health and wellness, Jobs and unemployment, Safety and emergencies, State info and laws

 Industrial Welfare Commission (IWC)